 Freewrite on your gender: What color is it?
 What is your gender superpower?
 What is an archetype that resonates most with how you understand your gender?
 If there is no archetype that you know of, create one.
 Now, write an ode to the fullest expression of your gender.

 I’m trying something new!
 If you have social justice and/or literary announcements you’d like to share, please send them my way.
 I can’t guarantee I’ll include them all, but I’d like to create a space of sharing here.

 Support organizing for and by transgender and nonbinary people—check out and donate to these awesome organizations.
 Transgender Law Center, Sylvia Rivera Law Project, TGI Justice Project, Trans Queer Pueblo.

 THANK YOU to everyone who has filled out the survey with feedback on this newsletter!
 If you haven’t yet, there’s still time—I’m keeping the survey open until 11/26.
 Don’t miss your chance to get a care package from me!

 Thank you, and please share!

 If you enjoyed this post, please consider sharing it with others who might also enjoy it.
-This newsletter is currently free, so the best way you can show your appreciation is by spreading the word and hitting that “heart” button.
+The best way you can show your appreciation is by spreading the word and hitting that “heart” button.
 And if you’re not yet subscribed, please sign up below.
 Thank you!